 Photo by Maren Caruso

-- 1 15 oz.
-Can Garbanzo Beans, drained and rinsed (or 2 cups cooked garbanzo beans)
+- 1 15 ounce can garbanzo beans, drained and rinsed (or 2 cups cooked garbanzo beans)

-6. Remove the beans from the oven, place in a bowl and toss with 1 tbsp of honey.
+- Remove the beans from the oven, place in a bowl and toss with the honey.